Parimatch1/SV-Guides-Revamped/In-Game Rules.md

 * Certain Support Agency members can revert punishments issued by Support Agency if they have a valid reason.
 * Board of Governors+ can revert punishments not issued under a department if they have a valid reason.
 A report to the intelligence agency is also mandatory.
 * Community Advisory Council+ can issue blacklists.
 However, Board of Governors+ permission is required to issue a blacklist.
-* Chief of Staff+ and the Intelligence Agency can modify punishments if they have a valid reason.
+* Chief of Staff+ can modify punishments if they have a valid reason.
+Modification factors include:
+  * The impact on Stateview's daily operation.
+  * The surrounding circumstances of the incident.
+  * The nature and severity of the behavior(s) in question.
+  * Instances of past or ongoing patterns of behavior.
+  * The relationships between the parties involved.
+  * The broader context in which the alleged incidents occurred.
-* Chief of Staff+ and the Intelligence Agency can make punishments unappealable if they have a valid reason.
+* Chief of Staff+ can make punishments unappealable if they have a valid reason.
-* Chief of Staff+ and the Intelligence Agency can classify the reason and/or proof for a punishment if they have a valid reason.
+* Chief of Staff+ can classify the reason and/or proof for a punishment if they have a valid reason.
 * All ranks and departments are required to log punishments.
 However, Chief of Staff+ are exempt from the proof requirement.
 Note that not adding proof may make appealing the violation easier.
 * Mutes, Staff Warnings, Tool Bans, Game Bans [Excluding 5 Minute Ones], Rank Locks, Modcall Bans, Suspensions, Demotions, and Terminations can be appealed.
 * In the event that you do not have the authority to impose a punishment on a user, contact a user who does or create a report.